-Habitual movements and stress responses keep our muscles tensed and shortened, and cause our body to release stress hormones that put us in continual “fight/ fight” mode.
+Habitual movements and stress responses keep our muscles tensed and shortened, and cause our body to release stress hormones that put us in a continual “fight or flight” mode.

-Regular MAT practice restores muscular/skeletal balance and coordination – and helps us “unlearn” habits of tension in basic movements such as standing, sitting, and using a computer.
+We can “unlearn” habits of tension in basic activities such as texting, walking, standing, sitting, and using a computer.

-Note: MAT is not medical treatment or therapy; it is a complementary, educational health & wellness practice.
+Note: MAT is not medical treatment or therapy; it is an educational health and wellness practice.